“The business of America is business.” (Calvin Coolidge, 1925)

 Transactions, Mergers & Acquisitions:

 At some point, every business is involved in important transactions that are critical to the continued success of the business and/or to the owners’ ability to realize a profit on their hard work and investment.
 Whether that transaction is the purchase or sale of a significant asset, be it real property, personal property, or a combination of the two; or the merger with, or acquisition by or of, another company, as Salt Lake City Business Attorneys we can help ensure that it is properly negotiated and documented so as to avoid the unpleasant surprises, or even catastrophes, that can occur if you don’t have someone to make sure “all the t’s are crossed and i’s are dotted.”
-All transactional services are performed through our subsidiary firm, Strategic Legal Advisors, L.C.
+Transactional services may be performed through our subsidiary firm, Strategic Legal Advisors, L.C.

 More and more these days, bankruptcy is becoming a regular part of the business and financial landscape.
 When a notice of bankruptcy filing is received, business people are frequently inclined to simply curse under their breath and write off the debt in the belief that they’re never going to see any of the money that’s owed to them.
 While that may have been true in the past, it isn’t necessarily true today.
 The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 made it a bit more difficult for an individual debtor to file a traditional “no asset” Chapter 7 bankruptcy case – especially if the debtor makes more than the median income for his/her state of residence.
 If these high-income debtors want bankruptcy relief they now must file either a Chapter 13 or a Chapter 11 case.